Tutorial

 mobile, iphone, Lee, Ramsden, London, The View From The Shad, Landscape, Photography, Lancashire, HDR

-Last week for the Mrs's birthday we took a trip to the new viewing platform in the Shard building- London.
+Last week I took a trip to the new viewing platform in the Shard building- London.

 72 floors high you get an incredible view of London.

-You have to book in advance, and pick your time slot, i was particular in that i wanted sunset to dark.
+You have to book in advance and pick your time slot, I was particular in that I wanted the sunset to dark.

 london View from the Shard HMS Belfast river Thames Tower Bridge